ashutoshbw314/portfolio/src/blog/finding-fibonacci-series-for-lazy-programmers.md

 console.log(fibSeries(500n).join("\n"));
 ```

 Isn't that fascinating?
 Is it the shortest possible way to find fibonacci series in JavaScript?
 Who knows?
-If anyone knows any solution shorter than this, I would love know about it.
-I love lazy coding.
+If anyone knows any solution shorter than this, I would love to know about it.